Cyclid/Cyclid-docs/docs/jobs/environments.rst

 The Cyclid server will map the requested operating system to an image.
 The actual image used will depend on which Builder plugin is configured on the server.
-In addition, the server must have a :ref:`Provisioner <provisioners>` plugin that supports the requested operating system.
+In addition, the server must have a :ref:`Provisioner <provisioners-plugin>` plugin that supports the requested operating system.

 For example, if your Cyclid server is configured to use Amazon Web Services to provide build images and request an ``ubuntu_14_04`` image, the AWS Builder